devoqub/polybar-ticker/README.md

 # Polybar Ticker

-Module for Polybar — a cryptocurrency tracker that integrates cryptocurrency data directly into the panel.
+A really simple module for [Polybar](https://github.com/polybar/polybar) — a cryptocurrency tracker that integrates cryptocurrency data directly into the panel.
 It provides quick access, ease of use, and simple configuration.
 Supports output in several formats [Regular, Simplified (only price), Display all currencies, Hidden].
 You can also create your own.